About

 - Encourage journalistically responsible use of social media in schools and educate students, school officials and community to its value.
 Educate students about the ramifications of its misuse.

-- Works collaboratively with the administration to keep the administration informed and to seek advice on legal or ethical matters.
+- Work collaboratively with the administration to keep the administration informed and to seek advice on legal or ethical matters.

 - Hold final say over content decisions.